Contact us USA/CA: 800-2682918

 The weather is very hot, with an average day temperature of 41°C (106°F).
 Temperatures tend to decline from mid-May to the end of the month.
 Rainfall is about 6.0 inches and there are 15 rainy days in May.

 Also visit Kandawgyi Lake, one of two major lakes in Yangon.
 It’s huge and interesting, including a zoo, an aquarium, and an amusement park.
-There are lots of attractions nearby, such as Shwedagon Pagoda and Sule Pagoda.
+There are lots of attractions nearby, such as Shwedagon Pagoda and Sule Pagoda, as well as markets and good places for shopping.

 Clothing: vest, shorts, sun cream, hat, umbrella, pants, long-sleeved shirt.